Tommytang111/robotic-vision/README.md

 Three settings that matter:

 - **`--min-replicas 1`.** Scale-to-zero means every cold start reloads the detector into memory before the first request can be served.
-For a demo someone might click on, keep one replica warm.
+For this demo, keep one replica warm.
 - **WebSockets** are supported on Container Apps ingress and need no extra flag, but the client must use `wss://` against the public FQDN, not `ws://`.
 The browser page at `/webcam` derives this from `window.location` automatically.
-- **Memory.** Torch plus the detector needs headroom; 4Gi is a safe starting point and 2Gi is tight.
+- **Memory.** Torch plus the detector needs headroom; 4GiB is a safe starting point and 2GiB is tight.

 ---